fkitsantas/Reina.Cryptography/README.md

 #### Integration and Usage of Reina.Cryptography Library

-Integrating and using the `Reina.Cryptography` library in your projects is a straightforward process that enhances the security of your data through robust encryption and decryption functionalities.
+Integrating and using the `Reina.Cryptography` library in your projects is a straightforward process.
 Here’s how you can seamlessly incorporate and utilize this library:

 ##### Referencing the Library
 Firstly, ensure that the `Reina.Cryptography.dll` is referenced in your project.
-This DLL contains all the necessary components for encryption and decryption operations.

 ##### Using the Library in Your Code
 After referencing the DLL, you can use the library's functionalities in any .cs file within your project.
 Follow these steps: